 Given the current uncertainties we are unable to plan our next (and overdue) pilgrimage at the moment but below are details of our past journeys together.

-Day 1: Fly Manchester to Catania, transfer to Palermo and our hotel.
+Day 1: Fly Manchester to Catania, Sicily then transfer to Palermo and our hotel.

 Day 2: Walking tour of Palermo incl. the catacombs and the 11th century cathedral of St. Agatha we then celebrate Eucharist at the Anglican Church of The Holy Cross.
 Free time for lunch then on to Monreale and the cathedral and cloistered garden then back to Palermo and dinner in the evening.

 Day 3: To Erice, free time then off to the Trattoria del Sale (near to Trapani) for lunch.
 After lunch we travel to Marsala and the Cantine Florio for a wine tasting tour then on to the Greek Temple at Segesta before returning to Palermo for dinner.